 The framework would unbundle the provision of retail electricity from the provision of metering services, giving consumers choice in metering capability that is independent of their choice of retailer.
-It would also create a framework where third parties could compete to offer consumers related services directly.
+It would also create a framework where third parties could compete to offer related services directly to consumers.

 SCER has requested that we undertake the open access and communications standards review.
 The terms of reference for the review are available on our website.
-We expect SCER to request rule changes in the second half of 2013 to give effect to the other recommendations.
+SCER has requested rule changes to expand competition in metering and related services and to improve consumers' access to their energy consumption data.
+The rule change proposals are available on the energy market reform area of the SCER website.12